-Social Service Behavioral Health Fieldwork Experience
+Social Service Behavioral Health Field Experience

 Before you look for a site, make sure that your resume is presentable and your interview skills are polished.
-You are not looking for a job, but field sites will likely treat a fieldwork experience candidate similar to a job candidate.
+You are not looking for a job, but field sites will likely treat a field experience candidate similar to a job candidate.
 In addition to emailing a resume, send a link to our SSBH Field Experience course overview to the prospective field site.
 It outlines what field sites are responsible for as well as student responsibilities.
-Possible locations for fieldwork sites
+Possible locations for Field sites

 If you are currently working in the field of social services, and want to use your job as your field site, you must compose three learning objectives that involve learning something new or beyond what you usually do at your place of employment.